Medical Assistant Scope of Practice by State

 North Dakota Medical Assistant Scope of Practice

-Medical assistants in North Dakota must be certified in order to administer medications.
+In North Dakota, only certified medical assistants can administer medications.
 They can perform any other usual medical assistant tasks without certification.

 >> Learn about our North Dakota Medical Assistant Program